 New aerial photo interactive map of La Tania here

 La Tania ski resort officially opened on 22nd December 1990 financed on the back of the 1992 Winter Olympics centred in Albertville.
 It was used as an accommodation base for ice hockey players and journalists but now La Tania has grown

 into a resort in its own right, still retaining a village like atmosphere but linking in

-to the massive Three Valleys ski area and is situated between the large resorts of Méribel and Courchevel in the massive 3 Valleys ski area.
+to the massive Three Valleys ski area and is situated between the large resorts of Méribel and Courchevel in the biggest ski area in the World - The 3 Valleys.

 La Tagna (pronounced as La Tania and meaning bears' dwelling) was the original name

 for this area but it was renamed La Tania so visitors would pronounce it correctly!

 The use of natural materials and lots of wood in the building of apartments and chalets was laid down by the architect